 Killeshin (small village in County Laois) derives its name from one of the abbots of its famous monastery – Uisin, meaning the Cell or church of Uisin.
 It is situated just five kilometres west of Carlow town and overlooks the picturesque Barrow Valley.
 Located close to the border with Co.
 Carlow, the small medieval church […]Read More

-Timahoe is a small, quiet village in County Laois, 12 km south of Portlaoise on the R426 road, near the famous Electric Picnic town of Stradbelly.
+Timahoe is a small, quiet village in County Laois.
+Located 12 km south of Portlaoise on the R426 road, near the famous Electric Picnic town of Stradbelly.
 The village is situated in a wide valley rich in fertile soils.
 The houses are situated around a large circular green area called The Goosegreen.
-There is a church, […]Read More
+There is a […]Read More

-Stradbally is a town in County Laois and it is known for its Steam Rally and the Electric Picnic.
-Stradbally is located on the N80 National Secondary Route, approximately 12km east of Portlaoise and 7km from Junction 16 on the M7 Motorway.
-The history of Stradbally dates to the 6th century when a monastery was […]Read More
+Stradbally is a town in County Laois.
+Known for its Steam Rally and the Electric Picnic.
+It is located on the N80 National Secondary Route.
+So it is approximately 12km east of Portlaoise and 7km from Junction 16 on the M7 Motorway.
+The history of Stradbally dates to the 6th century.
+When they established monastery […]Read More

 Driving from Carlow to Stradbally you will find this impressive ruins of Oughaval Church stand on a hill overlooking the flat surrounding lands of County Laois.
 It’s a quite unusually shaped church.
 It is so unlike many of the church ruins that we normally find scattered around the countryside.
 Looking rather taller in height.
 The […]Read More